 Many years ago, while researching a story, we were dining at an Italian restaurant that made beautiful bread, pizzas, a couple of pastas, and lasagne.
 It was rustic and authentic.
 I ordered the lasagne and it arrived piping hot and still managed to be shaped like a brick.
 I was amazed.
 “How do you make that lasagne so hot and not end up slopping all over the plate?”
 I asked the chef at the end of the meal.
 “Mine tends to flow like lava.”
 The chef smiled and asked “You’re not trying to serve it just after you made it, are you?”

 The chef’s trick, he revealed, was to make it the day before, let it congeal in the fridge, and only remove a slice when an order came in.
 With his wood-fired oven, the lasagne only took a few minutes to reheat as opposed to at least 20 minutes in a conventional oven.
-I dare you to try this and filling the kitchen with lasagne aromas.
 How do you respond to the inevitable question of “What do you mean the lasagne I can smell is for dinner tomorrow?”
 Tell them they’re having ragù Bolognese with tagliatelle tonight.
 Make the pasta and lasagne the same night, serve the pasta, and put the lasagne in the fridge for the following evening.
 And here are my go-to ragù Bolognese with tagliatelle and lasagne recipes for you.